irinadel/Db2whc/br.md

 ## IBM Cloud
 {: #ibm_cloud_br}

-Up to the the last 7 snapshots (whether taken by IBM or the clients) are retained by default.
-Snapshot backups are encrypted and stored in block storage local to the {{site.data.keyword.dashdbshort_notm}} system.
+The last 7 daily snapshots are retained by default.
+Snapshot backups are encrypted and stored in block storage local to the Db2 Warehouse on Cloud system.
 Snapshot backups are free of charge.
-For information about disaster recovery (DR) backups that are not stored locally, see [Disaster Recovery](https://cloud.ibm.com/docs/Db2whc?topic=Db2whc-dr).

 ## Amazon Web Services
 {: #aws_br}

+The last 7 daily snapshots are retained by default.
+When deployed on Amazon Web Services, you can use the web console to configure a longer retention period for snapshot backups if desired.

-For all instances on AWS, snapshot backups are encrypted and stored in Amazon Web Services S3.
-S3 keeps copies of each snapshot backup across 3 availability zones (AZs) in each region by default, which means that there are 3 copies of each snapshot backup in total.
+Potentially unlimited snapshots can be retained.
+Snapshot backups are encrypted and stored in Amazon Web services S3.
+S3 keeps copies of each snapshot backup across 3 availability zones (AZs) in each region by default, so there are 3 copies of each snapshot backup in total.

-In the previous generation of plans (all instances deployed before July 2023), the last 7 backups (whether taken by IBM or by the client) are retained by default.
-These first seven backups are free of charge.
-Additional backups can be retained at an additional cost.
+With the previous generation of plans, the first 7 snapshot backups on Amazon Web Services are free of charge.
+You will be charged each month for the capacity required for any additional snapshot backups.

-In the current generation of plans (all instances deployed in or after July 2023 that support native object storage) backups (whether taken by IBM or by the client) are retained for 7 days by default.
-You are charged for all backups.
-You can reduce the retention period to one day, which means that only the last daily backup is retained.
-To meet the business continuity and disaster recovery requirements for the offering, and to meet compliance standards, a minimum backup retention of one day is required.
-With this generation of plans, the backup process backs up data on both block and object storage.
+With the current generation of plans, you are charged for all backups.
+The backup process backs up data on both block and object storage.
 The backup in this case includes snapshots of block storage and AWS S3 backup of object storage data.

 | Cloud provider                            | Backup frequency | Number of retained backups              | Retention period         |
 |-------------------------------------------|------------------|-----------------------------------------|--------------------------|